-VII.
-MONITORING, EVALUATION AND LESSONS LEARNED
+VIII: MONITORING, EVALUATION AND LESSONS LEARNED

-63. Monitoring and evaluation Project objectives, outputs and emerging issues will be regularly reviewed and evaluated at annual meetings of the PSC and the PMC.
-The project will be subject to the various evaluation and review mechanisms of UNDP, including Annual Programme Review (APR), Tri-partite Review (TPR) and an external Evaluation and Final Report prior to the termination of the project.
-The project will also participate in the annual Project Implementation Review (PIR) exercise of the GEF.
+70. The project will be subject to the various evaluation and review mechanisms of the UNDP, including the Project Performance and Evaluation Review (PPER), the Tri-Partite Review (TPR), and an external Evaluation and Final Report prior to termination of the Project.
+The project will also participate in the annual Project Implementation Review (PIR) of the GEF.
+A more detailed description of the monitoring and evaluation processes, including specific responsibilities, is included later in this Project Document as Attachment 3.
+Particular emphasis will be given to emerging GEF policy with regard to monitoring and evaluation in the context of GEF IW projects.

-64. Working in concert with appropriate scientific and technical institutions and government agencies in the region, in line with emerging GEF policies the project will develop a set of 'indicators' to track the short and long-term impacts of this and other related projects in the ORB.
-Key indicators will include process (e.g. policy, legal, institutional, etc. reforms), stress reduction (e.g. reduced pollutant loads or per capita water demands, etc.), and environmental status (e.g. cleaner waters, restored habitats, etc.).
+71. Working in concert with appropriate scientific and technical institutions and government agencies in the region, in line with emerging GEF policies the project will develop a set of 'indicators' to track the short and long-term impacts of this and other related projects in the ORB.
+Key indicators will include process (e.g. policy, legal, institutional, etc. reforms), stress reduction (e.g. reduced pollutant loads or per capita water demands, etc.), and environmental status (e.g.